AlohaJarren/cs563-final-project/journal.md

-## Journal Entry 1: Section Scaffolding and About Section
+## Journal Entry – Push 2: Section Scaffolding and About Section

+**Date:** June 10, 2025
+**Commit Message:** Add About section with placeholder headshot and initial styling

 ### Description of Work: